 Redang

-Time to visit the islands of the East Coast of Malaysia once again.
-In the past year, Timothy, 8½, and Sarah, 6, had learnt to swim and snorkel and were now better equipped to appreciate the underwater world.
-'Knowledgeable sources' had told us Redang was "much better than Tioman" with "plenty of fishes and corals" and possible encounters with "whale sharks".
-What?
-A chance to see whale sharks?
-Let's go!
+Since our return from Tioman last year, Timothy and Sarah had learnt to swim and snorkel and were now better equipped to appreciate the underwater world.
+'Knowledgeable sources' had told us Redang was "much better than Tioman" with "plenty of fishes and corals" and even possible encounters with whale sharks.
+Wait... whale sharks?
+Who could pass up a chance to see whale sharks?

-Our encounters with 'sharks' (of the two-legged variety) began even before we arrived in Redang.
 With 2 young kids in tow and with Min Chuen and Angela joining us, we figured it was best to join a tour package to Redang from Singapore.
-We called, we surfed (the net), browsed travel adverts but found few tour operators that offered packages to Redang.
-Most offered tours to Tioman, Langkawi and other more popular islands.
-The few we found quoted prices way above what local Malaysian tour operators charged, and must have made a handsome profit since they booked directly from the Redang resorts too.
+We called, trawled (the internet), browsed travel adverts but found few tour operators that offered packages to Redang.
+The few that did quoted prices way above what local Malaysian tour operators charged and must have made a handsome profit since they booked directly from the Redang resorts too.
 In some cases, a RM600 package (about S$260) went for as much as S$450!

-Following recommendations by friends, we contacted Alex Lee & Jo'an at Ping Anchorage Travel & Tours in Kuala Terengganu, and booked a 5D/4N package at Redang Bay Resort.
-They also helped us to book our coach tickets back to Singapore from KT.
-We had to find our own way to KT.
-Flying was not a good option as we would have to transit in KL, spend more and yet not save much time overall.
-Daunting as it seemed, the 10-hour overnight Transnasional coach was our best option.
-We had to book the Kota Bahru coach as the coach to KT was full.
+Following recommendations from friends, we contacted Alex Lee at Ping Anchorage Travel and Tours in Kuala Terengganu, and booked a 5D/4N package at Redang Bay Resort.
+They also helped us to book our coach tickets back to Singapore from KT but we had to find our own way to KT.
+Flying cost more and did not save much time as we had to go through KL, so daunting as it seemed, the 10-hour overnight Transnasional coach was our best option.
+We ended up booking the Kota Bahru coach as the coach to KT was full.

 7:30pm, Kallang Bharu coach terminal